 LC Module: Group Innovators

 GC310-S4 – Challenge Scenario Brainstorming – A Challenge Scenario Brainstorming session is for generating ideas to solve a problem presented in a scenario.
 After lesson, Alexa or Instructor will direct students to divide into small groups and draw their group leadership roles.
 Then, the Facilitator will restate the challenge statement.
 The Recorder will then post the scenario challenge on the flip chart provided.
 Next, each team member will respond to the challenge statement by writing and sharing a proposed solution.
-A best solution will be determined by group consensus.
+The best solution will be determined by group consensus.
 Last, as directed, the owner of the winning solution will provide a more in-depth overview of his/her solution.
 The team will ask more clarifying or probing questions to ensure success.

 Achievement Points - The gears located on each module provide some research specifics why the strategy used in each module raises student achievement.
 You can click on the gear to read and click on the gear again to eliminate the research box retrieved.
 For more citation reference information, please refer to the Learning Connect Research Resource Guide in the left hand column of this website.